sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/contribution.md

 on Linux-based operating systems.
 This capability opens up several avenues for contribution:

-- **USB-Based Provisioning:** Improve and optimize the process for creating bootable USB drives and develop tools and scripts that streamline the provisioning of the Standalone Node
+- **USB-Based Provisioning:** Improve and optimize the process for creating bootable USB drives and develop tools and scripts that streamline the provisioning of the Standalone Node.

 - **Feature Development:** Innovate by adding new features or enhancing existing microvisor image to support more complex use cases.
 Kubernetes K3s clusters along with cluster extensions to enhance